Hugh III of Cyprus: Policy

 The barons of the Kingdom of Jerusalem had grown independent from royal authority during the reigns of the absentee kings.
 Hugh tried to improve the system of government, introducing an inner council and the use of a privy seal, both likely imports from Cyprus.
 The regents had alienated much of the royal domain through legally tenuous grants, which became invalid on Hugh's accession.
 The most notable cases were the grants of the lordships of Arsur to the Knights Hospitaller, Sidon to the Knights Templar, and Tyre to Philip of Montfort.
 Hugh refused to accept this as a fait accompli, but was willing to compromise to find solutions.
 His policy centred on fostering close relations with the Montforts, a powerful family which held the important city of Tyre.
 With Philip he reached an agreement providing that Hugh's sister, Margaret, would marry Philip's son John, to whom Philip would cede Tyre, and that Hugh would enfeoff John and his descendants by Margaret with Tyre.
 The agreement enabled Hugh to be crowned, despite Maria's protests, on 24 September 1269 by the bishop of Lydda in the Cathedral of Tyre, where kings and queens of Jerusalem had been crowned since the loss of the city of Jerusalem in 1187.

-In June 1271, Acre became exposed when Baibars' conquered the Montfort Castle to its north-east.
+In June 1271, Acre became exposed when Baibars conquered the Montfort Castle to its north-east.
 He immediately made an unsuccessful attempt at raid on Cyprus.
-At that time, the English prince Edward took a small army of about 1,000 men on a a crusade to the Latin East, arriving in Acre on 9 May 1271.
+At that time, the English prince Edward took a small army of about 1,000 men on a crusade to the Latin East, arriving in Acre on 9 May 1271.
 Edward was soon disillusioned by the uncooperativeness of the local Christians.
 Baibars' failed attack on their island had disturbed Cypriot knights, who refused Hugh's summons to serve on the mainland.
 They argued that the king could not expect them to fight for him outside Cyprus.
 Edward was called on to arbitrate.
 Their disobedience was humiliating for Hugh.
 It was decided that the knights could be commanded to serve abroad for four months each year if led by the king or his son.
 Edward helped Hugh raid Baibars' territory, and early in 1272 Hugh secured a truce, after which Acre remained at peace until 1291.
 Edward left on 16 June 1272.